Did you know?

 Who to contact

 The Cape Town Holocaust Centre is in the Cape Town CBD and therefore easily accessible by road, bus or taxi.

 Best time to visit

-Sundays to Thursdays: 10am to 5pm / Fridays 10am to 1pm / Closed on Saturdays and Jewish Holidays / Facilities for the disabled
+Sundays to Thursdays 10am to 5pm; Fridays 10am to 1pm; closed on Saturdays and Jewish Holidays.
+There are facilities for the disabled.

 Around the area